markPhornphat/ProjectPrediction/README.md

  - [Types of Machine Learning](https://www.sas.com/en_gb/insights/articles/analytics/machine-learning-algorithms.html)
 ## Library Installation

-Install numpy on your command prompt, which are essential for data structures for numerical operations.
+Install numpy on your command prompt, which is essential for data structures for numerical operations.

 ```bash